Nonlinear computations in spiking neural networks through multiplicative synapses: Discussion

 Second, mSCNs require each pair of neurons to have three types of synapses connecting to each other (Fig.~\ref{Fig1}).
-The presence of several distinct synaptic connections between pairs of cells have indeed been observed in experimental circuit reconstruction studies \citep{popov2009complexity,kasthuri2015saturated}.
+The presence of several distinct synaptic connections between pairs of cells have indeed been observed in experimental circuit reconstruction studies \parencite{popov2009complexity,kasthuri2015saturated}.
 However, the feasibility of the precise multiplicative interactions is less clear.
 We can at the very least state that a form of multiplication must be performed at some level in biological networks.
-Several examples of effectively multiplicative computations have been characterized from experimental studies \citep{pena_auditory_2001, gabbiani_multiplicative_2002, zhou_multiplicative_2007,arandia2016multiplicative}, and multiplicative interactions have been hypothesized to exist in the dendritic tree \citep{london2005dendritic}.
-Indeed, experimental and theoretical work has long shown the computational advantages of nonlinear synaptic and dendritic interactions in single neurons \citep{poirazi2003pyramidal, london2005dendritic}.
-Mechanisms such as dendritic calcium or NMDA spikes \citep{schiller2000nmda, augustine2003local}, synaptic clustering \citep{larkum2008synaptic}, and shunting inhibition \citep{mitchell2003shunting, zhang2013nonlinear} are well established and could contribute to a code relying on multiplicative interactions (as detailed in \citep{koch_multiplying_1992}).
+Several examples of effectively multiplicative computations have been characterized from experimental studies \parencite{pena_auditory_2001, gabbiani_multiplicative_2002, zhou_multiplicative_2007,arandia2016multiplicative}, and multiplicative interactions have been hypothesized to exist in the dendritic tree \parencite{london2005dendritic}.
+Indeed, experimental and theoretical work has long shown the computational advantages of nonlinear synaptic and dendritic interactions in single neurons \parencite{poirazi2003pyramidal, london2005dendritic}.
+Mechanisms such as dendritic calcium or NMDA spikes \parencite{schiller2000nmda, augustine2003local}, synaptic clustering \parencite{larkum2008synaptic}, and shunting inhibition \parencite{mitchell2003shunting, zhang2013nonlinear} are well established and could contribute to a code relying on multiplicative interactions (as detailed in \parencite{koch_multiplying_1992}).
 Finally, even if not fully feasible, for a given polynomial system mSCNs could be seen as defining the \textit{ideal} set of interactions required for a given network of neurons, which would then have to be replicated by a given network either by a basis function approach or through non-optimal multiplicative interactions.
-Future work will have to show how well a more biological implementation of multiplicative interactions would allow for precise nonlinear computations.
+Future work will have to show how well a more biological implementation of multiplicative interactions would allow for precise nonlinear computations. \\